gatsbyjs/gatsby/docs/docs/how-to/styling/using-web-fonts.md

 [Fontsource](https://github.com/fontsource/fontsource) is a project to provide open source fonts from Google Fonts as NPM Packages.

-Self-hosting your fonts can increase your site’s loading speed by up to ~300 milliseconds on desktop and 1+ seconds on 3G connections.
+You can decrease your site’s loading time by self-hosting fonts, saving ~300 milliseconds on desktop to 1+ seconds on 3G connections.

 This example shows how to install the [Open Sans](https://fonts.google.com/specimen/Open+Sans) font.
 If you have a different Google Font you want to use, you can find the corresponding package in [NPM](https://www.npmjs.com/search?q=fontsource) or the [packages directory in the Fontsource repository](https://github.com/fontsource/fontsource/tree/master/packages).